SplineSketch: Even More Accurate Quantiles with Error Guarantees: Introduction

 \section{Introduction}

 Data sketching has become one of the main tools for dealing with massive data volumes.
-Sketches provide a scalable way to extract key features from large datasets, enabling real-time analysis at streaming speed or massively parallel processing of distributed datasets, in applications such as network monitoring, machine learning, privacy, or bioinformatics.
+Sketches provide a scalable way to extract key features from large datasets, enabling real-time analysis at streaming speed or massively parallel processing of distributed datasets, in applications such as network monitoring, machine learning, privacy, or bioinformatics; see e.g.~\cite{SifferFTL17,cormodeY20,Cormode21a,RothchildPUISB020,Smith0T20,PaghS21,baker2023genomic,bonnie2024dandd,ClemensSGH23}.

 Approximating order statistics is a central sketching problem.
-The goal is to process a massive dataset that is possibly distributed and summarize it in a small space into a \emph{sketch} that is updatable with new observations, mergeable, and provides highly accurate estimates for the median, percentiles, and their generalization, quantiles.
-Equivalently, we can estimate the data distribution by approximating ranks, i.e., the number of input items no larger than a given element.
+The goal is to summarize a massive, potentially distributed dataset in a small space into a \emph{sketch} that is incrementally updatable, mergeable across data sources, and accurately approximates the data distribution.
+Namely, the sketch should provide low-error estimates for the median, percentiles, and their generalization, quantiles, and should also approximately answer rank queries -- that is, estimate the number of input items no larger than a given element.
 Quantile sketches have been applied, e.g., to monitoring latencies~\cite{tene2015_latency_talk} or for detecting anomalies~\cite{SifferFTL17}.

 Streaming quantile estimation has thus received a significant attention in research community.
 From the theory point of view, it has been solved to a large extent.
 Namely, optimal algorithms are known for the uniform error, such as the Greenwald-Khanna (GK) sketch~\cite{greenwald2001space,CormodeV20} and KLL~\cite{KarninLL16}.
 However, the accuracy of these theory-based quantile summaries on real-world data is only a small constant factor better than the worst-case bound.
 Instead, practitioners often use algorithms that perform significantly better in practice but have no guarantees.
-Most notably, $t$-digest~\cite{dunning19-t-digest} is widely used and, according to~\cite{dunning21}, it has been adopted by major tech companies (reportedly Microsoft, Facebook, Google) and open-source projects (Elasticsearch, TimescaleDB, Apache Dubbo, etc.).
+Most notably, $t$-digest~\cite{dunning19-t-digest} is widely used --- according to~\cite{dunning21}, it has been adopted by major tech companies (reportedly Microsoft, Facebook, Google) and open-source projects (Elasticsearch \cite{::elasticdocs}, TimescaleDB \cite{::tigerdatadocumentation}, Apache Dubbo \cite{::apachedubbodocumentation}, etc.).
 At the same time, no matter how large the $t$-digest is, its error can be arbitrarily bad~\cite{CormodeMRV21}.
-Furthermore, as we outline in Sec.~\ref{sec:related}, to the best of our knowledge, other quantile sketches do not provide both worst-case bounds and error similar to $t$-digest in practice.
+Furthermore, to the best of our knowledge, other quantile sketches do not provide both worst-case bounds and error similar to $t$-digest in practice; see Section~\ref{sec:related}.